shradhasehgal/Bash-Scripting/README.md

 ### Run

-1. Run `./setup.sh` to install all dependencies
+	1. Run  './setup.sh' to install all dependencies
-2. Run `./reminder.sh -h` to open the man page - displays how to use all features
+	2. Run  './reminder.sh -h' to open the man page - displays how to use all features

 ### Features